Lock19CFR/docs/training/pitcrewcpr.md

 # Pit crew CPR (or Team Resuscitation)

+## Overview
-## This training session plan has been written for the Lock 19 First Responder Group.
+This training session plan has been written for the Lock 19 First Responder Group.
 It outlines a training session for CFRs to learn about Pit Crew CPR.
 This plan follows the [CFR Community CPGs](https://becomeacfr.ie/wp-content/uploads/2022/07/PHECC-CPG-2021-CFR-Community.pdf)
 This training introduces CFRs to Pit crew CPR.
 The overall idea is to set up a simple CPR situation.
 Printed role cards are available for all six roles of the Pit crew CPR.
 Every 10 or twenty seconds, or whenever necessary, the instructor stops the running timer.
 When the timer is stopped, CFRs can use their role cards to check what their responsibilities are, talk to each other about the ongoing CPR.
 This approach takes time pressure off and encourages communication among CFRs.
 Issues can be talked about as they occur.